 Visual inspection of the cervix after application of Lugol's iodine, the first method used for cervical cancer screening, was introduced in the 1930s by Schiller .
 However, Schiller's test has poor specificity and was almost entirely replaced with the advent of cervical cytology.

 Techniques for performing visual inspection of the cervix will be reviewed here.
 The utility of visual inspection methods, strategies for cervical cancer screening, and techniques for other tests are discussed separately.
-(See "Screening for cervical cancer in resource-limited settings" and "Screening for cervical cancer: Rationale and recommendations" and "Cervical cancer screening tests: Techniques for cervical cytology and human papillomavirus testing".)
+(See "Screening for cervical cancer in resource-limited settings" and "Screening for cervical cancer" and "Cervical cancer screening tests: Techniques for cervical cytology and human papillomavirus testing".)

-Visual inspection is indicated for women for whom cervical cancer screening is recommended and for whom these methods are the best screening option (ie, women who do not have access to cervical cytology and HPV testing).
-(See "Screening for cervical cancer: Rationale and recommendations", section on 'Screening parameters' and "Screening for cervical cancer in resource-limited settings", section on 'Approach to cervical cancer screening'.)
+Visual inspection is indicated for women for whom cervical cancer screening is recommended and for whom these methods are the best screening option (ie, women who do not have access to cervical cytology and human papillomavirus [HPV] testing).
+(See "Screening for cervical cancer in resource-limited settings", section on 'Approach to cervical cancer screening'.)

 There are no absolute contraindications to visual inspection of the cervix.
 Visual inspection with acetic acid (VIA), rather than visual inspection with Lugol’s iodine (VILI), should be performed in women with an allergy to iodine.
 Visual inspection can be performed during pregnancy, but cervical biopsies are relatively contraindicated in pregnant women unless invasive cancer is suspected.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you: